SimonP2207/farm/README.md

                          tb_func=farm.tb_functions.gdsm2016_t_b)
 gdsm.add_frequency(gssm.frequencies)

-# Create SkyModel instance which will handle the combination of the various
+# Create SubbandSkyModel instance which will handle the combination of the various
 # SkyComponent instances.
 Add frequency information to it
-skymodel = farm.SkyModel(dims, cell_size, coord, gssm.frequencies)
+skymodel = farm.SubbandSkyModel(dims, cell_size, coord, gssm.frequencies)

-# Add individual SkyComponent instances to the SkyModel
+# Add individual SkyComponent instances to the SubbandSkyModel
 skymodel += (gssm, gdsm)  # Equivalent to skymodel.add_component((gssm, gdsm))

 # Write the sky model to a .fits file